Does the library have my textbook?

 If you need assistance with your log-in information, please contact the IT Help Desk at StudentHelp@ut.edu or at x6255.

 PRINTERS: All of the computer work stations are connected to a nearby printer.
-All the printers, except one, print only in black & white.
-The single color printer in the library is in the Microfilm/Computer Lab in the Library.
+All the printers, except two, print only in black & white.
+The two color printers in the library are in the front lab.

 PRINTING BALANCE: At the beginning of each semester students have a 30 dollar printing balance.
-When those funds are exhausted students may add money to their account through Spartan Web by choosing the following links:
+When those funds are exhausted students may add money to their account through Spartan Print.
+Log in via the pop-up box on the computer desktop.

 You will then have the option to add money to your printing balance using either a credit/debit card or a PayPal account.